Pleztor/o2susers/readme.md

 This is a Laravel 5 based package that will provide user management capabilities.

-This package builds on the default Users and Authentication tables Laravel provides out of the box.
+Building on the default Users and Authentication Laravel 5 ships with, this package provides a simple user management interface.
+When the database seeding step is done, the users table is cleared and the default *admin* account is set up.
+Once logged in, the admin user can create, edit, or remove user accounts, including resetting passwords.
+Non-admin users can see the list of users, but can only save their own records.

+Default credentials are:
+- name: admin
+- email: admin@example.com
+- password: password

+Log in as the admin user and modify these values at your earliest convenience.

+Access the user administration pages via http://localhost:8000/admin/users (changing the host and port to match your setup).

 ## Warnings